Stveshawn/contextual_topic_identification/README.md

 and make sure you have dataset in the `data` folder (you can specify the path in the bash script later).

+To run the model and get trained model objects and visualization

 ### With Docker

 run the bash script on your terminal